HaraldBerthelsen/trafikmaktordningen-audiobook/README.md

 Corrections
 tmo/tmo.txt has been corrected manually in many ways to match spoken audio.
 Midsentence newlines have been removed, and sentence-final newlines have been added.
 There should be one sentence on each line.

+egrep -n [0-9] tmo/tmo.txt > tmo/numbers.txt, use to find numbers and change them to words.
+DONE

 ----------

 Split audio and text into sentences.

 Using aeneas ( https://github.com/readbeyond/aeneas ) to locate sentence boundaries in the audio files.

 Aeneas can be configured to shift boundaries.
-Boundary offset -0.200 seems to be the best setting, it moves every boundary back 200 ms. Without it, many sentences start too late.
-With it, there are a few cases where they instead start too early.

 TODO: Try to automatically find cases where aeneas splits in midword..